Recycling Services banner image

 What goes in my bins?

-Your new 240L recycling bin is perfect for all your type 1, 2 and 5 plastics, paper, carboard, tin and aluminium cans.
+Your 240L recycling bin is perfect for all your type 1, 2 and 5 plastics, paper, carboard, tin and aluminium cans.

 Your 45L crate is perfect for recycling glass bottles and jars that you aren’t going to re-purpose or reuse.